gistart/prometheus-push-client/README.md

 Usage is completely identical to batch clients' decorators / context managers.

-:warning: Histogram and Summary `.time() decorator` doesn't work in this mode atm, because it can't be easily monkey-patched.
+:warning: Histogram and Summary `.time() decorator` doesn't work in this mode atm, because it can't be monkey-patched easily.